 Garlic is an incredible food for killing strep.
 Onion can kill both strep and H. pylori.
 The reason I mention H. pylori is because people with certain strains of strep usually have H. pylori as well.
 Greens such as mâche, spinach, kale, chard, butter leaf lettuce, red leaf lettuce, and green leaf lettuce work to help kill strep in the system over time.
 Regardless of the diet you choose to follow, make sure you are consuming an abundant mix of leafy greens.
 All greens possess an incredible assortment of medicinal qualities, which can’t be quantified, measured, or weighed by science.
 Cherries and all other berries contain antibacterial properties that help fight against strep.
 Bananas are a fantastic food to combat strep as well.
 Wild blueberries work to breakdown strep and heal other strep-related issues including SIBO, UTIs, pneumonia, styes, migraines, bacterial vaginosis, yeast infections, or sinus problems.
 All herbs have antibacterial properties as well.
 Some herbs are more antibacterial than others, but all herbs can offer at least some value.
 Peppermint, oregano, thyme, sage, ginger, turmeric, cayenne pepper, and cinnamon are just some of the many herbs and spices you may want to incorporate into your diet as you work to eliminate strep.
 Other foods to bring into your diet while you fight off strep include cucumbers, tomatoes, red bell peppers, winter squash, sweet potatoes and other tuberous roots.

 The more fresh fruits and vegetables you incorporate into your diet, the more fuel you will have to lower the levels of strep in your liver and lymphatic system.
+To learn how to properly support the liver, check out Liver Rescue.

 You can also find more of the important supplements and herbs for strep in my radio show and article Streptococcus Revealed.
 Don't miss this extra information as it's a critical part of the healing picture.